No matter what kind of guitar you play, changing the strings is an essential practice to master.

 - Clean the strings with a soft cloth after each play

-- Store your guitar in the case
+- Store your guitar in its case when not in use.

 - Keep the guitar away from moisture

-- Wash your hands before playing
+- Wash your hands before playing to prevent dirt and oils from affecting the strings.

 FAQ